facebook

 Discernment, Tradition, and the Work of the Holy Spirit

-The global church continues to wrestle with how to apply these truths.
-Whatever one’s position on church eldership, all believers are called to walk in the sight of God, honoring one another as fellow heirs of grace.
-In every age, God uses Christian women and Christian men to build His household of God, bringing glory to the name of the Father.
+The global church continues to wrestle with how to apply these truths and scriptures.
+It does not matter the view on church eldership; all believers are to walk in the sight and truth of God’s word.
+We are all to honor one another as fellow heirs of grace.
+In every age, God uses Christian women and Christian men to build His household.
+Through truth and sound doctrine these brothers and sisters in Christ bring glory to His name – Abba, Father.